DHL Balloon: Ride

 Passengers could ride the DHL Balloon and have a view of Singapore's Central Area, including the central business district, Suntec City, Marina Bay, Orchard Road and Little India, and could see Indonesia and Malaysia.
-Standard flights to 150 m typically lasted between seven and ten minutes and higher level flights to 180 m lasted up to 13 minutes.
+Standard flights to 150metres (150 m) typically lasted between 7 and 10minutes, and slightly higher level flights to 180metres (180 m) extended the time to about 13minutes.

 Features and specifications

-The DHL Balloon measured 22 m in diameter and was filled with 6,500 cubic metres (8500 cu. yd.) of helium.
+The DHL Balloon measured 22metres (22 m) in diameter and was filled with 6,500cubic metres (6500 m3) of helium.
 It was certified as an aircraft.
 It was one of only fifteen similar balloons around the world in cities including Paris and Hong Kong made by Aerophile.

 As the balloon was anchored to the ground with a metal cable, it was only able to ascend and descend vertically.
-It was approved by the Civil Aviation Authority of Singapore to ascend to a maximum altitude of 180 m, or around 48 stories.
-Flights to either 150 or 180 m were offered.
-It could accommodate a maximum of 29 passengers in its gondola.
+It was approved by the Civil Aviation Authority of Singapore to ascend to a maximum altitude of 180metres (180 m), or around 48 stories.
+Flights to either 150 or 180metres (150 or) were offered.
+It could accommodate a maximum of 29passengers in its gondola.

 Piloting

-The balloon, which flew between two and six times an hour, was operated by a pilot within the gondola.
+The balloon, which flew between two and six times every hour, was operated by a pilot within the gondola.
 A hydro-electric winch system controlled take-off and landing.
-As a safety measure, the balloon was not flown when there was lightning, rain, or when the wind speed exceeded five knots on the ground as measured by an anemometer.
+As a safety measure, the balloon was not flown when there was lightning, rain, or when the wind speed exceeded 5knots on the ground (roughly 5 kn) as measured by an anemometer.